wikm360/UKBot/README.md

-# UK-Calendar
+# UKBot

-A brief description of what this project does and who it's for
+A telegram bot, automatic login and food reservation on Callinan site, reminder of food reservation, reminder of educational calendar dates and...

 ## Prerequisites